lerna/lerna/README.md

 $ lerna exec --scope my-component -- ls -la
 ```

-You may also get the name of the current package through the environment variable `PACKAGE_NAME`:
+You may also get the name of the current package through the environment variable `LERNA_PACKAGE_NAME`:

 ```sh
 $ lerna exec -- npm view $LERNA_PACKAGE_NAME